Gurdwara Qila Anandgarh Sahib

-Gurdwara Qila Anandgarh Sahib, alternatively spelt as Anandgarh Qila, is a gurdwara in the city of Anandpur Sahib, Rupnagar district, Punjab, India.
+Gurdwara Qila Anandgarh Sahib, alternatively spelt as Anandgarh Qila (meaning "fort of bliss"), is a gurdwara and qila fortress in the city of Anandpur Sahib, Rupnagar district, Punjab, India.
 Located near Virasat-e-Khalsa museum, it was one of the five forts of Guru Gobind Singh, the tenth Guru of Sikhs.

 History

 This Gurdwara was one of the five forts constructed by Guru Gobind Singh at Anandpur Sahib for the defense of the Sikhs.
 Guru Gobind Singh spent 25 years at Anandgarh Qila.
 This fort was built by Guru Gobind Singh to fight battles with hill Rajas and Mughal Empire and At this place, Guru Gobind Singh Ji fought many battles with Mughals and hill Rajas.
 It is the highest fort of Anandpur Sahib, which is located on the hill since ancient times.
+The current structure of the fortress was built in the 1970s under Seva Singh.
+There is a Baoli Sahib (stepped-well) underneath the fort that is accessible via a passage-way.

 Forts

 The Qilas (meaning "fortress"), constructed by Guru Gobind Singh at Anandpur Sahib are: